Inclusive Classroom Institute

 The Inclusive Classroom Institute has four elements, described below: the curriculum, peer support, assessment/research, and promoting recognition across the university.

-- The Inclusive Classroom Curriculum and certification: Faculty can earn an Inclusive Classroom Certificate by completing the Preparing for Day One Workshop (required) and in addition, at least 5 of the 8 remaining workshops in the core curriculum (described below) AND completing 5 application activities (application activities are composed of a variety of hands-on and/or reflective exercises intended to deepen understanding and application of concepts discussed in the workshop).
-For certification purposes, these will be assessed with rubrics; Faculty Development will organize rubrics and assessment in collaboration with STELAR staff.
+- The Inclusive Classroom Certification: Faculty can earn an Inclusive Classroom Certificate by participating in a total of six workshops and completing the workshop's application activity.
+Faculty must complete the Preparing for Day One Workshop and may choose from a variety of workshops (see sample workshops below) to complete the certificate.
+Workshop application activities are composed of a variety of hands-on and/or reflective exercises intended to deepen understanding and application of concepts discussed in the workshop.

 - Peer support: In addition, Faculty Development will facilitate a Faculty Learning Community on Racial Justice Pedagogy and Intersectionality for faculty who are engaged in inclusive classroom efforts and/or working toward certification.